nextpyp/prismpyp/docs/eval2d.md

       --num-neighbors 10
     ```

+!!! tip

-> Use the same model architecture and feature dimensions as in training.
+    - Use the same model architecture and feature dimensions as in training.
-> The embeddings will be saved to `output_dir/real/inference`.
+    - The embeddings will be saved to `output_dir/real/inference`.

 ## 2. Generate 2D Embeddings for Fourier-Domain Images